tommysullivan/ts-injector/lib/test-portal/readme.md

 - Can navigate to a URL and see a list of test results with the current pass/fail and summary
 - Can view a given result
+- Can save manual result
 - Additional filter: automated / manual
-- Additional filter: JQL (populate from dropdown)
 - Can explore and specify a new test run
 - Can execute a specific test run
 - Can update manual steps
 - Can get link to url with currently selected tabs
+- Additional filter: JQL (populate from dropdown)

 ## Future Enhancements